Bashamichi Campus

 Our lessons focus on developing and improving physical and mental growth through learning basic dance skills.
 Most importantly, we want to encourage self-expression through body movement and for the children to enjoy dance.

 Every three months, we hold a dance show for the children’s families.
-The dance shows are a fun and positive way for the children to present their progress as well as enjoy performing in front of an audience and build self-confidence.
+The dance shows are a fun and positive way for the children to present their progress, they can also enjoy performing in front of an audience and build their self-confidence.

 Our goal is to encourage children to develop the ability to express themselves and communicate freely through body movement, along with physical and mental growth.
-The enjoyment of dance and having fun are also essential parts for these dance lessons.
+The enjoyment of dance and having fun are also an essential part of these dance lessons.

 Students will have the opportunity to perform on stage and showcase themselves in front of an audience with the following events that will take place within the year.
 These performances are essential for children to have goals and gain special experiences while learning to build confidence and self-expression.